LR-FHSS: Overview and Performance Analysis: Key Performance Aspects

 \section{Key Performance Aspects}

-Understanding the performance of LoRa--E under saturation conditions and how it compares to LoRa are essential questions to any LoRa--E prospective user.
+Understanding the performance of LR-FHSS under saturation conditions and how it compares to LoRa are essential questions to any LR-FHSS prospective user.
 In this section, we evaluate and compare its performance from the end-device and the network scalability perspective.
+The software used in this article is publicly available at \url{https://github.com/wine-uoc/}.

-To evaluate its key performance aspects we have developed a packet-based network simulator that implements the basic functionality of both protocols\footnote{As an online addition to this article, the source code of the simulator is published under an open-source license at {LINK TO BE ADDED AFTER PAPER IS ACCEPTED.}}.
+To evaluate its key performance aspects we developed a packet-based network simulator that implements the basic functionality of both protocols.
 The simulator uses an exponential distribution to model the random time between independent packet arrivals, where the arrival rate is established at the maximum transmission rate allowed by the duty cycle regulations.
-Packets are allocated in a discrete time and frequency space with a millisecond time resolution and OBW sub-carrier granularity.
-Simultaneous transmissions only cause a collision if they both select the same OBW sub-carrier and overlap in time.
-For each LoRa--E device, a channel hopping sequence is created at the beginning, according to the procedure described in Section~\ref{sec:operation} and the parameters presented in Table~\ref{tab:loraparams}.
-That is, LoRa--E packets are divided into several fragments and spread following the device's hopping sequence at transmission time.
-At reception, a LoRa--E packet is successfully decoded if minimum one of the headers and 1/3 (or 2/3) of the payload have not collided.
+Packets are allocated in a discrete time and frequency space with a millisecond time resolution and OBW subcarrier granularity.
+Simultaneous transmissions only cause a collision if they both select the same OBW subcarrier and overlap in time.
+For each LR-FHSS device, a channel hopping sequence is created at the beginning, according to the procedure described in Section~\ref{sec:operation} and the parameters presented in Table~\ref{tab:loraparams}.
+That is, packets are divided into several fragments and spread following the device's hopping sequence at transmission time.
+At reception, a LR-FHSS packet is successfully decoded if minimum one of the headers and 1/3 (or 2/3) of the payload have not collided.
 For LoRa, packets are transmitted using the entire available channel bandwidth, and decoded only if they have not collided.

-We perform an extensive simulations campaign assuming the EU 863-870~MHz band, which imposes the most restrictive per-channel duty cycle of 1\%.
-Simulations are conducted assuming ideal end-device and channel conditions.
-Therefore, the results shown below should be considered as a lower bound of the expected performance of both LoRa and LoRa--E. We do \textit{not} model crystal drift, which would cause the frequency grids of different end-devices to be slightly offset.
-However, the impact of these effects in the network performance is negligible considering the randomness of frequency hopping patterns and the robustness of the LoRa--E modulation.
+We performed extensive simulations assuming ideal channel conditions and the EU 863-870~MHz band, which imposes the most restrictive per-channel duty cycle of 1\%.
+Only non-colliding packets are successfully received, hence, the results presented should be considered as a lower performance bound of both LoRa and LR-FHSS.